lin-stephanie/astro-antfustyle-theme/src/content/blog/getting-started.md

 ## Sync Updates

-Just like other open-source projects, this theme gets regular bug fixes and feature updates.
-To keep your customized project up to date, be sure to sync the latest changes.
-For more details, check out the [sync updates guide](../sync-updates/).
+This theme gets ongoing improvements, with a new version usually released at the end of each month.
+To stay current, sync the latest changes (see the [**Sync Updates**](../sync-updates/)).

-To stay informed about the latest changes, visit the [changelog](../../changelog/) or [releases](https://github.com/lin-stephanie/astro-antfustyle-theme/releases) pages.
-You can also [subscribe to the theme's RSS feed](../../rss.xml) for updates.
+For update details, visit the [changelog](../../changelog/) or [releases](https://github.com/lin-stephanie/astro-antfustyle-theme/releases) (both contain the same info).
+To get notified, subscribe to the [theme’s GitHub releases](https://github.com/lin-stephanie/astro-antfustyle-theme/releases.atom).

 ## Next Steps